ryankrdh/PostgreSQL-apps/README.md

-# PostgreSQL-apps
+# SQL-Project: Programming Journal

-This repo consists of multiple projects based on PostgreSQL.
+A SQL-based project with Python

 ## What was your motivation?

-For expanding my PostgreSQL knowledge.
+For expanding and practice my SQL knowledge.

 ## Why did you build this project?